 - 1. On the target IIS server, create a folder to contain the application's assets. - 2.
 Within the folder you created, create a logs folder to hold application logs (if you plan to enable logging).
 If you plan to deploy your application with a logs folder in the payload, you may skip this step. - 3.
 Deploy the application to the folder you created on the target IIS server.
 MSDeploy (Web Deploy) is the recommended mechanism for deployment, but you may use any of several methods to move the application to the server (for example, Xcopy, Robocopy, or PowerShell).
 Visual Studio users may use the default Visual Studio web publish script.
-For information on using Web Deploy, see Visual Studio Web Deploy IIS. - : .NET Core applications are hosted via a reverse-proxy between IIS and the Kestrel server.
+For information on using Web Deploy, see Publishing to IIS with Web Deploy using Visual Studio. - : .NET Core applications are hosted via a reverse-proxy between IIS and the Kestrel server.
 In order to create the reverse-proxy, the web.config file must be present at the content root path (typically the app base path) of the deployed application, which is the website physical path provided to IIS.